 #7 Updated by danij over 5 years ago

 Judging from the various user reports on this issue it is now pretty clear that some change after 1.12 stable has resulted in the particle generators behaving as described above.

 While it is indeed expected behavior that they shut off when too many are spawned, it would appear that a bug somewhere is leading to premature generator shut down.

-#9 Updated by skyjake about 5 years ago
+#9 Updated by skyjake over 5 years ago